 Connection to Your Food – Want to know where your food comes from or how it’s grown?
 You’ll be able to talk to your farmer directly and visits to the farm can be a fun and educational experience.
 You will find that you are eating what’s seasonally available, tasting the seasons of the farm and your bioregion.
 We hope the faces that come with this local food will also encourage you to think more about the faces and production practices behind the food that you get from other places.

 Sustainable income for the farm – The CSA model help smooth out the financial wrinkles of farming.
 It also establishes a direct relationship between growers and eaters.

 More info on the CSA concept can be found here.

 Will there be add-on items?

-In 2016 we worked with Terra Farma to provide an egg add-on, which we hope to do again.
-Additional add-on items may be possible (TBA).What if I go on vacation?
+In 2017 we worked with Terra Farma to provide an egg add-on, which we hope to do again.
+Additional add-on items may be possible (TBA).

-I hope to arrange at least one gathering at the farm during the summer or fall for CSA members.
-Please let me know if you might be interested in helping to organize this.Can I buy your produce if I’m not in the CSA?
+We hope to have at least one gathering at the farm during the summer or fall for CSA members.
+Please let us know if you might be interested in helping to organize this.

 Yes.
 Please contact firstname.lastname@example.org for details.

 No, but you can find a neighbor or friend to split a share with.
 We may be able to help with this if you can’t find someone.
 Please email email@example.com if you’d like to be put on a list of folks who want to split a share.